A Call to Action – Volunteers for New Braunfels Community Emergency Response Team

 To obtain additional information about the class and sign up for training contact Lisa Rubey, CERT Volunteer Program Manager at (830) 221-4223 or firstname.lastname@example.org.
 Those interested should also sign up at www.preparingtexas.org to finalize their registration in the classes.
 To learn more about NBCERT visit www.nbtexas.org/CERT.

-*This post may be outdated, always speak with the NBCERT Office before planning to attend any training.*
+*This post may be outdated or contain inaccuracies, always speak with the NBCERT Office before planning to attend any training.*